ariasAleia/Intro-to-DS-and-Algorithms/README.md

 This is the chapter where we begin to learn again about the way we can create solutions and understand problems.
 This is the chapter where we begin to learn again about data structures and algorithms.

 <p style="text-align:right"><b> "The desire to create is one of the deepest yearnings of the human soul</b>"<br>Elder Uchtdorf</p>

+## How are we going to learn?

+Contrary to the previous two steps of this journey, (check them out here in case you missed them -> [Step 1: Basics](https://github.com/ariasAleia/Learning_Python) and [Step 2: OOP](https://github.com/ariasAleia/OOP_Python)) we are now going to learn about data structures and algorithms in Python following along a course grown by Google in Udacity: [Intro to DS and Algorithms](https://www.udacity.com/course/data-structures-and-algorithms-in-python--ud513)

+First of all, we needed to check if our knowledge of Python is enough to understand the concepts of data structures and algorithms.
+We did it by implementing a couple of methods of a class.
+The source code can be found in the file of the class [classy.py](scripts/classy.py)